Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/32-even-more-tests/+page.md

 ### Conclusion

-By writing these additional tests, we enhance our test coverage rate, improve the reliability of our `Raffle.sol` contract, being confident that `checkUpkeep` behaves correctly under various conditions.
+By writing these additional tests, we enhance our test coverage rate, improve the reliability of our `Raffle.sol` contract, and check that `checkUpkeep` behaves correctly under various conditions.
 [Back to top](#top)